John II of Castile: Regency

-John was the son of King Henry III and his wife, Catherine of Lancaster, a granddaughter of King Peter; Peter had been ousted by Henry III's grandfather King Henry II.
+John was the son of King Henry III and his wife, Catherine of Lancaster, a granddaughter of King Peter.
+Peter had been ousted by Henry III's grandfather King Henry II.
 John succeeded his father on 25 December 1406, and united in his person the claims of both Peter and Henry II.
 His mother and his uncle, King Ferdinand I of Aragon, were co-regents during his minority.
 When Ferdinand I died in 1416, his mother governed alone until her death in 1418.

 Personal rule

 John II's reign, lasting 48 years, was one of the longest in Castilian history, but John himself was not a particularly capable monarch.
-His birth was a consequence of a diplomatic agreement in 1386, negotiated by his grandfather's royal steward and ambassador Diego López de Medrano, Lord of Agoncillo, and two others, between John of Gaunt and John I of Castile over the Crown of Castile.
-This agreement ultimately led to the 1388 Treaty of Bayonne, which arranged the marriage of his mother Catherine of Lancaster to his father Henry III of Castile.

-Life

-Born on 6 March 1405, John II of Castile was under the guardianship of Diego López de Medrano, from the House of the Lords of San Gregorio in Soria, who also served as his mayordomo.
 He spent his time verse-making, hunting, and holding tournaments.
 His favourite, Álvaro de Luna, heavily influenced him until his second wife, Isabella of Portugal, obtained control of his feeble will.
 At her instigation, he dismissed and executed his faithful and able servant, an act which is said to have caused him much remorse.
-The relationship between Álvaro and Juan has been described by some as pederastic.
+The relationship between Álvaro and Juan has been described as pederastic.

-Laws

 John II's Regents declared the Valladolid laws in 1411, which restricted the social activity of Jews.
 Among the most notable of the provisions were outlining that Jews must wear distinctive clothes and banned them from holding administrative positions.
 However, once John took control of the throne for himself in 1418, he (though likely influenced politically by de Luna) reversed such ordinances, favoring instead a more tolerant attitude toward the already battered Jewish population of Castile following the mass wave of conversions between 1391 and 1415.

-Moorish vassal

 In 1431, John placed Yusuf IV on the throne as the Sultan of Granada in the Moorish Emirate of Granada, in exchange for tribute and vassal status to Castile.
 This exchange is depicted in the short ballad the Romance of Abenamar.

-Characteristics

 He was "[T]all and handsome, fair-skinned and slightly ruddy... his hair was the color of a very mature hazelnut, the nose a little snub, the eyes between green and blue... he had very graceful legs and feet and hands."

-Alcázar of Segovia

 John II was the single largest contributor to the continuing construction of the Alcázar of Segovia and built the "New Tower" known today as the "Tower of John II".

-Death

 John II died on 20 July 1454 in Valladolid.